tbates/tbates.github.io/_posts/2014-04-99-Function-overview.markdown

 comments: true
 categories: models
 ---
+umx allows you to more easily build, run, modify, and report models using OpenMx with code.
+The core functions are linked below:

+All the functions have explanatory examples, so use the help, even if you think it won't help :-) Have a look, for example at `?umxRun`

+The functions are grouped into "families".
+These families are collated in the help for each function.

-umx adds helpers to [OpenMx](http://openmx.psyc.virginia.edu) that take care of repetitive tasks like labeling and start values, and which streamlines the work flow of model comparison and graphing, while not sacrificing power.
+The core family is helpers for [OpenMx](http://openmx.psyc.virginia.edu) that take care of repetitive tasks like labeling and start values, and which streamline the work flow of model comparison and graphing, while not sacrificing power.

-The umx package has many helpers. `?umx` will show them all.

 Here are some of the most important.